Once you've gotten your program open and have done some work, you'll no doubt be interested in saving the results!

 These symbols are: period, comma, forward slash, backward slash, colon, semi-colon, left square bracket, right square bracket, double quote, pipe, equals sign.

 Spaces can't be used either under DOS and Windows 3.1 and UNIX.
-Some online course management software will not import files that have spaces in the name.
-Other programs will change the name, replacing each space with the ASCII code for a space, %20, or an underscore character.
+My worst personal example was online course management software for a course I was teaching would not import files that had a space in the name.
+That was unexpected and took a while to figure out!
+Some programs will automatically change the name for you, replacing each space with the ASCII code for a space, %20, or with an underscore character.
+That's helpful... but only when you know that the changes were made!

 Certain extensions are reserved also.
 They are used internally by the system.